-On behalf of the Board of Directors, I am pleased to share the results of AnnAik Limited and its subsidiaries ("AnnAik/the Group") for the financial year ended 31 December 2022 ("FY 2022").
-I am glad that we have delivered another set of remarkable scorecards despite continued challenges from COVID-19 (Coronavirus Disease 2019) in FY 2022.
-I am thankful that with prudent, strong operational resilience and with an agile team in the Group, we navigated through another year to achieve continued business growth and profitability.
+On behalf of the Board of Directors, I am pleased to present the results of AnnAik Limited and its subsidiaries ("AnnAik" or "the Group") for the financial year ended 31 December 2023 ("FY 2023").
+It is heartening to share that despite the various global challenges in the economy, the Group had delivered another sustainable scorecard for FY 2023.
+These results would not have been possible without our team's strong operational resilience and agility which have been instrumental to the Group's performance.
+We navigated through another year of challenges and avoided certain business pitfalls with careful assessments to ensure business sustainability and viability.